project-chip/connectedhomeip/docs/guides/nxp/nxp_manufacturing_flow.md

 for the third one, it is a little similar to the first one, the whole factory data is encrypted by an AES key, but there are two differences:

--   the AES key is hard-coded and not provisoned into Edge Lock
+-   the AES key is hard-coded and not provisioned into Edge Lock
 -   the factory data should be encrypted by AES-128 key using "--aes128_key" option in "generate.py" script file.